 4. Stay informed

 Stay informed about any updates or changes related to the strike.
-Check with your transportation provider frequently for updates, and subscribe to their social media pages or email newsletters for instant alerts.
-You can also follow local news outlets to stay up-to-date with the latest news and developments.
+Check with your transportation provider frequently for updates and subscribe to their social media pages or email newsletters for instant alerts.
+You can also follow local news outlets to stay up to date with the latest news and developments.

 The best way to stay ahead of the strikes is to use national rail enquiries, or trainline, both of these offer live updates in the UK and can keep you up to date.